coolsmitty9000/coolsmitty9000/README.md

 </div>

 <p>
-  My friend <i>Sl0th-Silence</i> and I are making a program that scans game directories to provide an achievement guide for them, although this is still in a planning stage.
+  My friend <i>Sl0th-Silence</i> and I are making a program that scans game directories to provide a list of all installed games, although this is still in a planning stage.
 I'm hoping this turns out to be something interesting, but the development will take time
 </p>

 <!--